terraform-viettelidc/terraform-provider-vcloud/website/docs/r/cloned_vapp.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_cloned_vapp"
+page_title: "VMware Cloud Director: vcloud_cloned_vapp"
 sidebar_current: "docs-vcd-resource-cloned-vapp"
 description: |-
   Provides a VMware Cloud Director Cloned vApp resource.
 This can be used to create vApps from either a vApp template or another vApp.